zilliztech/zdoc/docs/tutorials/payment-billing/payment-billing.md

 Using the above table, if you have deployed a Zilliz Cloud cluster in the **Standard Plan** with one performance-optimized CU on AWS, you will be charged via your Marketplace subscription 159 units per hour, that is $0.159/hour.

+## Related topics{#related-topics}

+To learn more about subscribing to Zilliz Cloud using different payment methods and viewing your invoices, please refer to the following topics.

 import DocCardList from '@theme/DocCardList';